-You can also use the send money feature in your PayPal account to pay another PayPal account for goods or services.
-You will not be charged any transaction fee for sending money to purchase goods or services as long as you send the money as a commercial transaction (often referred to as using the "send money for goods and services" feature in your PayPal account).
+You can also use the Send Money feature in your PayPal account to pay another PayPal account for goods or services.
+You will not be charged any transaction fee for sending money to purchase goods or services as long as you send the money as a commercial transaction (often referred to as using the "Send Money for Goods and Services" feature in your PayPal account).
 In that case, the seller will pay a fee.
-You must not send money as a personal transaction (often referred to as using the "send money to a friend or family member" feature in your PayPal account) when you are paying for goods or services.
-Note that the "send money to a friend or family member" feature may not be available when sending money to a business account as such accounts are not eligible to receive personal transactions.
+You must not send money as a personal transaction (often referred to as using the "Send Money to a Friend or Family Member" feature in your PayPal account) when you are paying for goods or services.
+Note that the "Send Money to a Friend or Family Member" feature may not be available when sending money to a business account as such accounts may not be eligible to receive personal transactions.